kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 * For object metrics and external metrics, a single metric is fetched, which describes the object in question.
 This metric is compared to the target value, to produce a ratio as above.
-In the `autoscaling/v2beta2` API version, this value can optionally be divided by the number of pods before the comparison is made.
+In the `autoscaling/v2beta2` API version, this value can optionally be divided by the number of Pods before the comparison is made.

 The HorizontalPodAutoscaler normally fetches metrics from a series of aggregated APIs (`metrics.k8s.io`,